 Good ergonomics is also a good habit

-We were all very quickly thrown into working from home.
-Most have been sitting in poor home workplaces in the kitchen, living room or children's room that are not ergonomically designed for work.
+We got tossed into working from home, where most have been sitting in poor conditions in the kitchen, living room, or children's room.
+Places that are not ergonomically designed for work.

-At the same time, it has probably also been harder to remember that ergonomics is not just about having the right office chair at the right height.
-It is also about what else you do with your body.
+Simultaneously, it has been harder to remember that ergonomics is not just about having the right office chair at the right height.
+It is also about how you keep your body active.

-It is therefore a welcome opportunity to get started on the good habits of variety and breaks when you return to the office, where you remember to change working position many times during the day, and take breaks.
-You can use them to get moving a little, and talk to your colleagues, who also need to remember the good, ergonomic habits.
+Therefore, it is a welcome opportunity to get started on getting variety and breaks when you return to the office.
+This way, you remember to change working body positions several times during the day.
+You can use them to get moving a bit and talk to your colleagues, who also need to remember the good, ergonomic habits.

 Overall, a good computer workstation requires five things:

-Clear communication also creates a good mental work environment
+Clear communication also creates an excellent mental work environment

-You must be clear in your communication about how you handle corona (or the remnants thereof) - both in terms of outbreaks, but just as much in daily life with what your guidelines are for disinfection and distance.
+You must be clear in your communication about how you handle COVID (or the remnants thereof).
+This should cover both possible outbreaks and your guidelines for disinfection and distance.

-For some, this speaks for itself, but for others, it can provide reassurance in knowing that the workplace has formulated the rules, and knowing how they are.
-Especially that there are clear (and sensible) rules around the kitchen, canteen and other places where everyone gathers.
+It comes naturally for some employees, but for others, it can provide reassurance knowing that the workplace has formulated regulations and knows what to do.
+There must be unambiguous (and sensible) rules around the kitchen, canteen, and other places where everyone gathers.

-At the same time, it will also be good to inform about how the cleaning will be in the future.
-Perhaps the experience of a pandemic has led you to introduce an extra cleaning during the day in exposed places, or perhaps you will ask your employees to clean selected places once they have been there.
+Always inform about amended cleaning protocols.
+Perhaps the pandemic experience has led you to introduce an extra cleaning during the day in exposed places, or maybe you will ask your employees to clean selected locations once they have been there.

-Make a guide for HR - and for employees
+Make a guide for HR - and employees

 In the big puzzle of getting everyone back, more guides need to be made.
 Both for yourself - and for the employees.